Baron of Cartsburn: History

 The Barony of Cartsburn in the Baronage of Scotland was created for Thomas Crawfurd of Cartsburn in 1669, when the lands of Cartsburn in the Parish of Easter Greenock in the Shire of Renfrew were erected in liberam baronium, as a free Barony held of the Prince and Great Steward of Scotland.
 The estate of Cartsburn, also known as Crawfurdsburn, incorporated the lands of Cartsdyke and part of the lands of Easter Greenock Castle.
-The Barony of Cartsburn was a feudal Barony of Scotland, as an extant title after the 2004 abolition of feudalism in Scotland, it became a personal dignity protected by law.
+The Barony of Cartsburn was a feudal barony, as an extant title after the 2004 abolition of feudalism in Scotland, it became a personal dignity protected by law.
 The seat of the Barony was the House of Cartsburn, built in the 17th century near Greenock, Renfrewshire.

 Excerpts from the Baron Court Book of Cartsburn have been published, rendering it one of the few Baronies with comprehensive evidence for research into the social history of the area.
 George Crawfurd, the compiler of the notable and esteemed work The Peerage of Scotland, belonged to the family of Crawfurd of Cartsburn and was the brother of the second Baron.
 It is suspected that it was through George Crawfurd's genealogical writings that the manuscript of Sir Ewen Cameron of Lochiel's memoirs came into the possession of the Crawfurds of Cartsburn, which William Macknight Crawfurd of Ratho, the seventh Baron, then donated for publication.

 Other people associated with the Barony include the inventor James Watt, the nation's bard Robert Burns, and the poet Jean Adam.
-The famous inventor, James Watt grew up within the Barony.
+The famous inventor James Watt grew up within the Barony.
 His father and namesake, James Watt, was contracted to enlarge the mansion house of Sir John Shaw, 2nd Baronet at Greenock, and his grandfather, Thomas Watt, was Bailie of the Barony of Cartsburn.
 Robert Burns was invited to stay at the estate at the invitation of the 4th Baron, Thomas Crawfurd of Cartsburn.
 He later mentioned the Baron in his work.
 Jean Adam's published poems of 1734 were dedicated to the Baron of Cartsburn.